-E16 DEV Door the exception handling mechanism provide E10 DEV Does the exception handling mechanism provide more than one option for responding to a fault?
+E15 DEV How does the software's exception handling mechanism prevent faults from leaving the software, its resources, and its data (in memory and on disk) in a vulnerable state?
+E16 DEV Does the exception handling mechanism provide more than one option for responding to a fault?
 If so, can the exception handling options be configured by the administrator or overridden?
-E17 DEV What percentage of code coverage does your testing E17 DEV provide?
-E18 DC a.
-Will the system infrastructure involve the use of email? b.
+E17 DEV What percentage of code coverage does your testing provide?
+E18 DC Will the system infrastructure involve the use of email? b.
 Will the system infrastructure require an interface into the State's email infrastructure? c.
 Will the system involve the use of bulk email distribution to State users?
 Client users?
 In what quantity will emails be sent, and how frequently?
-E19 TEL a.
+E19 TEL x a.
 Does your application use any Oracle products? b.
 If yes, what product(s) and version(s)? c.
 Do you have support agreements for these products?
 E20 DC Explain how and where the software validates (e.g., filter with whitelisting) inputs from untrusted sources before being used.
 E21 TEL a.
 Has the software been designed to execute within a constrained execution environment (e.g., virtual machine, sandbox, chroot jail, single-purpose pseudo-user)? b.
 Is it designed to isolate and minimize the extent of damage possible by a successful attack?
 E22 TEL Does the program use run-time infrastructure defenses (such as address space randomization, stack overflow protection, preventing execution from data memory, and taint checking)?
 E23 TEL If your application will be running on a mobile device, what is your process for making sure your application can run on the newest version of the mobile device's operating system?
 E24 DEV Do you use open-source software or libraries?
 If yes, do you check for vulnerabilities in your software or library that are listed in: a.
 Common Vulnerabilities and Exposures (CVE) database? b.
-Open-Source Vulnerability Database (OSVDB)? c.
 Open Web Application Security Project (OWASP) Top Ten?

-F. Infrastructure

-The following questions are relevant to how your system interacts with the State's technology infrastructure.
+F. Infrastructure The following questions are relevant to how your system interacts with the State's technology infrastructure.
 If the proposed technology does not interact with the State's system, the questions can be marked "NA".